-FOOD AND BEVERAGE CONCESSION EVALUATION CRITERIA
+ARCADE AND FOOD & BEVERAGE CONCESSION EVALUATION CRITERIA

 DESCRIPTION WEIGHT

+BACKGROUND and EXPERIENCE 15%

+BUSINESS PLAN 20%

+MANAGEMENT AND OPERATIONS PLAN 15%

 COMPENSATION PLAN 20%

-CONCEPT, MENU AND DESIGN 20%

-CAPITAL INVESTMENT 15%
+MENU CONCEPT 15%

-BUSINESS PLAN 15%
+CONCESSION IMPROVEMENT PLAN 15%

-MANAGEMENT AND OPERATIONS PLAN 20%

-EXPERIENCE and REFERENCES 10%

 TOTAL EVALUATION WEIGHT 100%

-Proposers must provide documentation/narrative demonstrating compliance with the listed requirements and will be evaluated on their ability to satisfactorily meet or exceed the requirements stated in this RFP.
+Proposers must provide the documentation/narrative demonstrating compliance with the listed requirements and will be evaluated on their ability to satisfactorily meet or exceed the requirements stated in this RFP.

-A panel of City and/or non-City staff will conduct a comprehensive evaluation, including in-person interviews, of the responsive proposals.
-Proposers must offer food visuals and samplings of the proposed menu items as part of their interview presentation.
+A panel of City and/or non-City staff will conduct a comprehensive evaluation, which may include in-person interviews of the proposals that pass Level I.

+If interviews are conducted, proposers must offer food visuals and samplings of the proposed menu items as part of their interview presentation.
 Upon completion of interviews, the panel will score proposers in each criteria and rank the proposals accordingly.